AdobeDocs/analytics-platform.en/help/getting-started/aa-to-cja.md

 ### 2. Align your variables {#variables}

-The most straightforward method of transforming Adobe Analytics data into Customer Journey Analytics data is to ingest a [global report suite](https://experienceleague.adobe.com/docs/analytics/implementation/prepare/global-rs.html) into Experience Platform using the [Adobe Analytics Source Connector](https://experienceleague.adobe.com/docs/experience-platform/sources/ui-tutorials/create/adobe-applications/analytics.html).
+The most straightforward method of transforming Adobe Analytics data into Customer Journey Analytics data is to ingest a [global report suite](https://experienceleague.adobe.com/docs/analytics/implementation/prepare/global-rs.html) into Experience Platform using the [Analytics source connector](https://experienceleague.adobe.com/docs/experience-platform/sources/ui-tutorials/create/adobe-applications/analytics.html).
 This connector maps your Adobe Analytics variables directly to an XDM schema and dataset in Experience Platform, which can in turn be easily connected to Customer Journey Analytics.

 A full global report suite may not always be feasible for an implementation.
 If you are planning to bring multiple report suites into Customer Journey Analytics, you have 2 options: